 FFF Racing Team driver Steven Lin scored his best finish of the season last month at Suzuka and is on the hunt for his first win of the season.
 Racing as another solo effort in the Am class is Thailand’s Bobby Buncharoen of True Visions Motorsport.
 He is joined in the Am category by Aylezo Motorsports drivers Zen Low of Malaysia and Italian Angelo Negro.
 Having made their 2019 season debut in Suzuka, Japanese drivers Satoshi Furuta and Jun Tashiro return to the championship for the two races at Fuji Speedway.

-With three victories, the all-Hong Kong pairing of Paul Wong and Clement Li of 852 Challengers have built up a strong lead in the Lamborghini Cup.
+With three victories, the all-Hong Kong, China pairing of Paul Wong and Clement Li of 852 Challengers have built up a strong lead in the Lamborghini Cup.
 However, the fiercely competitive category also saw a winning performance from Japanese drivers Takamichi Matsuda and Dai Yoshihara of yh Racing Team last month at Suzuka, with the #30 Lamborghini Huracán Super Trofeo Evo looking to score another victory at home.